guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 an then be attached to requests being sent to GitHub's API to authenticate the request and perform certain actions.

 --> only use your own actions

+Github Actions allows to build human interactions  with  envronment protection rules that include manual apprvoals. environments --> descirves a target for a deployment to protect environment, rules can be defined to identify which branches can deployt to a given invoronment --> deployment branches

+environemnt secrets are useful for configurations that use the same variable but have different values.

+workflows that are protected by manual approvals can only access environemnt secrets after te deployment is approved

+GitHub packages also provides built int controls for permissions and visibiliy of any packages that are publish.For packages, permissions and visibilitu are inherited fomr the repo where the package ois hosted.

+container image permissins can be customized (granularity) to accounts and organizations.

+Authentication is required to create and access softwagre pacgages. in owrkflows, the GITHUB_TOKEN must be used to autehntica to the package management tools.

+For private packages, each account receives a certain amount of storage and data transfer.